May 6, 2026 | Buying

 What does it mean when a home has been on the market for a long time?

 The most common reason is a seller who is stuck on price.
 The market has spoken, and they haven’t listened yet.
 This happens more than people realise, and it can work in a buyer’s favour.
 Sometimes.
 If the seller is genuinely dug in and unwilling to move, there is nothing you can do.
 But if they’ve been sitting long enough that reality is starting to land, there can be room to negotiate in a way that simply doesn’t exist with a freshly listed property generating multiple offers in the first week.
 You won’t get that opening on a home in High Park North that hits the market on a Wednesday and sells on the following Monday.
-A home that has been sitting for sixty days is a different conversation entirely.
+A home that has been sitting for thirty days is a different conversation entirely.

 Learn more about pricing by reading our post: How to Price Your Home to Sell